 Tretinoin is the anti-aging gold standard of all ingredients.
+Adding tretinoin to your skincare routine has many benefits, whether for acne or anti-aging.
 Tretinoin increases cell turnover and helps with acne, skin aging, and hyperpigmentation.
 It also stimulates collagen and elastin production, thickening the skin, slowing down the aging process, and filling in fine lines.
-It even helps your skin stay hydrated, giving you that “tret glow”.
+It even helps your skin stay hydrated, giving you that “tret glow.”

 If your skin type is dry, then water is enough.
-There is no need to use a cleanser in the morning; it can dry you out even more.
+There is no need to use a cleanser in the morning, as it can dry you out even more.

 You are the expert on your skin, so do what works for you.